|

 resistance special abilities, reflecting Chondathan culture's

+long-standing fear of elves and rogues.
 Common Magic Items: Hand of the mage, hat of disguise, Heward's handy

 haversack, gloves of arrow snaring, Murlynd's spoon, and periapt of